khoin/encyclopedia/_posts/2017-12-31-Nathan-Lee.md

 **Nathan Lee** (b.
 2001) is a classical pianist.

-He once played at the University of Washington [where he introduced](https://music.washington.edu/events/2017-10-08/catch-rising-star-nathan-lee-piano) me to the music of [Kapustin](kapustin).
+He once played at the University of Washington [which was when I discovered](https://music.washington.edu/events/2017-10-08/catch-rising-star-nathan-lee-piano) the music of [Kapustin](kapustin).

 ## Interwebz